Category Archives: British Royals

 7) Lady Margaret Clifford, daughter of Countess of Cumberland (born Lady Eleanor Brandon, daughter of Mary Tudor)

-King Edward VI’s death and the succession of his Catholic half-sister Mary would spell trouble for the English Reformation.
-Many members of Edward’s Council feared this, including the Duke of Northumberland.
-What exact role the Duke of Northumberland had in what followed is still debated, but surely he played a big part in the unfolding of what happened.
-The king opposed Mary’s succession not only for religious reasons but also because of her illegitimacy and his belief in male succession.
-He also opposed the succession of his half-sister for reasons of illegitimacy and belief in male succession.
+King Edward VI’s death and the succession of his Catholic half-sister Mary would cause trouble for the English Reformation.
+Members of Edward’s Council feared this, including the Duke of Northumberland.
+Exactly what role the Duke of Northumberland had in what followed is still debated, but surely he played a big part in the unfolding of what happened.
+King Edward VI had opposed Mary’s succession not only for religious reasons but also because of her illegitimacy and his belief in male succession.
 Both Mary and Elizabeth were still considered to be legally illegitimate.

 “My devise for the Succession” by King Edward VI; Credit – Wikipedia

-King Edward composed a document “My devise for the succession” in which he passed over his half-sisters and the Duchess of Suffolk (Frances Brandon).
-Edward meant for the throne to go to the Duchess’ daughters and their male heirs.
+King Edward composed a document “My devise for the succession” passing over his half-sisters and the Duchess of Suffolk (Frances Brandon), giving the throne to the Duchess of Suffolk’s daughters and their male heirs.
 The Duke and Duchess of Suffolk were outraged at the Duchess’ removal from the succession, but after a meeting with the ailing king, the Duchess renounced her rights in favor of her daughter Jane.
 Many contemporary legal experts believed the king could not contravene an Act of Parliament without passing a new one that would have established the altered succession.
 Therefore, many thought that Jane’s claim to the throne was weak.
 Apparently, Jane did not have any idea of what was occurring.

 After great suffering, fifteen-year-old King Edward VI died on July 6, 1553, most likely from tuberculosis.
-On July 9, Jane was told that she was Queen, and reluctantly accepted the fact.
+On July 9, Jane was told she was the Queen of England and reluctantly accepted the fact.
 She was publicly proclaimed Queen with much pomp after Edward’s death was announced on July 10.
 Queen Jane made a state entry into the Tower of London.
 Her mother carried her train and the rather short Queen wore raised shoes to give her height.
 Jane showed some spirit when she refused to allow her husband to be proclaimed king.

 The Duke of Northumberland had to find Mary and hopefully capture her before she could gather support.
 However, as soon as Mary knew her half-brother was dead, she wrote a letter to the Privy Council with orders for her proclamation as Edward’s successor and started to gather support.
 By July 12, Mary and her supporters had assembled a military force at Framlingham Castle in Suffolk.
 The Duke of Northumberland set out from London with troops on July 14.
 The nobility was incensed with Northumberland and the people, for the most part, wanted Mary as their Queen, not Jane.
 In Northumberland’s absence, the Privy Council switched their allegiance from Jane to Mary and proclaimed her Queen on July 19, 1553.
 Mary arrived triumphantly in London on August 3, 1553, accompanied by her half-sister Elizabeth and a procession of over 800 nobles and gentlemen.